framework-one/framework-one.github.io/source/documentation/4.0/reference-manual.markdown

 Returns the item portion of the specified action - or of the current request's action if no action is specified.
 Returns the default item if no item is present in the specified action.

+### public string function getCGIRequestMethod()

+Returns the method (GET, POST, etc) used for the current request.
+This is a convenience method for controllers to access CGI.REQUEST_METHOD in a clean way via the framework.

 ### public string function getRoute()

 Returns the route that was used to initiate the current request (if any).
 Returns an empty string if the current request was not initiated via a matched route.